 - Sundays at 5pm we meet at 3-5 Ruru St, Eden Terrace.
 Parking is available on the street and also onsite.

 We’re better together!
 We’ve been created by God for community, and our Urban groups are an easy way to connect with each other and build deeper relationships.
-Now’s the perfect time to join a group.
 Just contact one of our leaders today - see their details below.

 We brew and bottle our own beer, hang out and sample a few craft beers along the way.
 This is a great way to get to know some of the other Urban guys better.